 In most instances, screed is used inside, whereas concrete is, of course, suitable for both internal and external use.
-Ultimately, the main difference between the two is their thickness, and you should bear this in mind when deciding which you actually need to lay at your property.
+Ultimately, the main difference between the two is their thickness, and you should bear this in mind when deciding which you actually need to lay on your property.

 Four Different Types of Screed

 Just as there are different types of concrete, there are variations of screed that you need to consider.
 And while they’re relatively similar, they all serve a slightly different purpose and should be used depending on the requirements of your flooring project.
 Let’s look at your options when it comes to screed:

 By far the most common type of screed poured in flooring projects is underfloor screed.
 It’s popular because it can be poured on top of heating pipes and is a viable alternative to insulating material.
 Once laid, a screed helps to regulate heat flow in your floor.